 Lim Li Ching, a Senior Fellow with the Oakland Institute, works with the biosafety and sustainable agriculture programs at Third World Network, an international NGO based in Malaysia.
-Co-editor of the book Biosafety First, Ching has been actively participating at the UN Biosafety Protocol negotiations, its related experts’ meetings and other international, regional and national biosafety meetings.
+Co-editor of the book Biosafety First, Li Ching has been actively participating at the UN Cartagena Protocol on Biosafety negotiations, its related experts’ meetings and other international, regional and national biosafety meetings.
 She is currently a member of the Ad Hoc Technical Expert Group on Socio-economic Considerations, established by Parties to the Cartagena Protocol.

 Li Ching was a lead author in the East and South Asia and the Pacific (ESAP) sub-global report of the International Assessment on Agricultural Science, Technology and Knowledge for Development (IAASTD) (2009), and also contributed to the Agriculture chapter of the UN Environment Programme's publication, Towards a Green Economy: Pathways to Sustainable Development and Poverty Eradication (2011).
 She was also a co-editor of Climate Change and Food Systems Resilience in Sub-Saharan Africa, published by FAO (2011).

 Shepard Daniel is a Fellow at the Oakland Institute and has worked as the Land Policy and Governance Analyst at the Understanding Land Investment Deals in Africa, a project at the Oakland Institute.
 She writes on topics of international food security, international trade and the environment, and global governance issues related to trade, land policy and land investment.
 Most recently, her research has focused on large-scale land acquisitions in sub-Saharan Africa and the role of the IFC and private equity finance in promoting land deals.
 Her publications include (Mis)Investment in Agriculture: The Role of the International Finance Corporation in the Global Land Grab and The Great Land Grab: Rush For World's Farmland Threatens Food Security for the Poor.
 Shepard is a member of the Land Deal Politics Initiative (LDPI) research network and holds a Masters in Environmental Planning and Management from the University of Chile in Santiago and is currently pursuing a law degree at the University of California, Berkeley.
 Shepard is an attorney in San Francisco, California.